avtnguyen/customer-churn-predictions/README.md

 **Running the analysis**

-To run the analysis, follow the steps in the Jupyter Notebook.
+To run the analysis, follow the steps in the Jupyter Notebook [See here](https://github.com/avtnguyen/customer-churn-predictions/blob/main/customer_churn_model.ipynb).
 The notebook includes data exploration, preprocessing, and model training and evaluation.

 **Built With**